livingtongues/living-dictionaries/packages/scripts/migrate-to-supabase/notes.md

 - Sort entries from oldest created to newest created so that first person to add a dialect gets the created_by credit
 - Make sure all items from "clean-up" below are being actively logged again as they are run into
 - Lock down Firestore dictionary words and speakers using security rules (tell admins not to edit anything)
-- Make Supabase backup (manually trigger)
 - Migrate data
+  - ensure all auth users are brought over
   - add placeholder entries for all current senses in live db
+  - Make Supabase backup (manually trigger) and place as seed
+  - ensure there are placeholder entries for all current senses in prod db before pushing migration
-  - run sql migrations to prod db
+  - push sql migrations to prod db (making sure the 3 entries dropped columns are uncommented)
-  - download speakers, entries, and supabase user data locally
+  - run `pnpm -F scripts save-firestore-data` to download Firestore speakers, entries, and users data locally
   - run migration script
 - Test viewing
 - Merge new saving methods code (this will be a natural unblock) and hide Algolia search results